githubschool/legendary-palm-tree/_posts/0000-01-07-Only1InTheWorld.md

 ---
 layout: slide
-title: "Check out Only1InTheWorld's Slide"
+title: "@Only1InTheWorld's I'll Be Back!"
 ---

 Hi World!!